patrikx3/angular-compile/README.md

 [//]: #@corifeus-header:end

 # AOT + JIT mix
-Mixing pure JIT + AOT at the once is not support by Google.
-There some use cases that work with JIT, but for pure dynamic component construction is not working right now in v4 and this implementation uses that.
+Mixing pure JIT + AOT at once is not support by Google.
+There some use cases that work with JIT + AOT, but for pure dynamic component/module construction is not working right now in v4 and this implementation uses that.

+For now, unfortunately, you can work this component with JIT only and turn off AOT.

 ## Reference
 https://github.com/angular/angular/issues/16033#issuecomment-294537684